Coles Web Scraper Breakdown: 5 Effective Techniques I Used in My Capstone Project for Scraping Pricing Data

 Coles is a registered trademark of Coles Group Limited.
 This blog is independently written and is not affiliated with or endorsed by Coles Group Limited.

-Ditching HTML Parsing: API Scraping for Stability
+API-based Scraping for Stability

 Here’s the overall flow: